 Got teens you want to feel closer to?
 That you’re worried about?
 Parent-teen family therapy is a powerful way to have more open, connecting and productive conversations than what happens at home.
 Maybe because I have six adolescents of my own, or maybe because I’ve seen parents and teens have transformative experiences in my office….
 I LOVE the shifts that can happen in just a handful of sessions.
 It’s just conversation.
 But it’s conversation where things get said that wouldn’t be said otherwise.
 It’s a safe conversation because someone is there to guide it.
 Connection between parents and teens doesn’t always come easily but it can certainly be worth the effort.

-Whatever the source, distressing family dynamics can greatly interfere with the functioning of every family member.
-When family members do not get along, the tension can impact each family member’s mental and physical health, relationships, and even one’s capacity for routine tasks.
+Distressing family dynamics can interfere with the functioning of every family member.
+When family members do not get along, the tension can impact each family member’s mental and physical health and relationships.

-Family therapy is designed to help families collaborate to address family problems.
-The course of treatment is often brief and seeks to address the communication styles of the family, as well as any individual issues that may be interfering with the cohesiveness of the family system.
+Family therapy helps families collaborate to address problems.
+The course of treatment is often brief and seeks to address the communication styles of the family as well as individual issues that may be interfering with the cohesiveness of the family.
 Family problems do not have to be severe to warrant therapy.
-Families can expect to learn to understand one another better, communicate more effectively, and work proactively to disrupt unhealthy patterns.
+Families can expect to learn to understand one another better, communicate more effectively, and work proactively to change unhealthy patterns.

-I may see the family as a group in some sessions and have some sessions with one or two family members at a time.
-Sometimes, family problems can be addressed by just working with the parents before bringing in the kids.
+I may see the family as a group or with just one or two family members at a time.
+Some problems can be addressed by working with the parents before bringing in the kids.
 Family therapy can be done with kids old enough for talking therapy all the way up to adult kids and aging parents.